RedHatInsights/catalog-api/README.md

 ## Testing with Dev Insights UI

-If you want to run the service portal locally on your dev machine but access the UI on the dev cluster you would need to do the following
+If you want to run the catalog locally on your dev machine but access the UI on the dev cluster you would need to do the following

 Install Docker in your machine